fredhutchio/python_intro/solutions/class1_solutions.md

 ## Challenge-add

-What google search could you use to determine a method for adding multiple values to a list?
+What online search term could you use to determine a method for adding multiple values to a list?

 Google search: "append multiple items to list python pandas"